ravish0007/Machine-Learning-Foundations/Capstone Project/Readme.md

 If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included.

 ## Code
-Template code is provided in the Combine Cycle Power Plant with all features.ipynb notebook file.
+Template code is provided in the Combine Cycle Power Plant.ipynb notebook file.
 You will also be requires to use the included dataset file Combine_Cycle_Power_Plant.xlsx.

 ## Run
 In a terminal or command window, navigate to the top-level project directory and run one of the following commands: